cwreece/NPL-Challenge-2018-12/README.md

 # NPL-Challenge-2018-12
 Dec 2018 NPL Challenge

 This is my response to the Dec 2018 NPL challenge to create a python program to troubleshoot HTTP/HTTPS reachability to a URL that is input by the user from a prompt.
+I combined the base challenge and the bonus tasks together.

-The program is named "http_url_checker.py".
+The program is named "check_http_url.py".

-My basic plan was to check for a URL starting with "http://" or "https://". http_url_checker.py will either accept a string as an argument when ran (preferred), or ask the user to enter a URL.

-If the URL is valid, the program next will verify domain name is in DNS (so is potentially accessible).
-Then the prgram will check for reachablility to the URL while verifying return code.

-If the program finds invalid HTTP, it will re-try the inputted string assuming entry is a fully qualified domain or a valid IP address entry.

-I also set up a bash script called "test_url.sh" with examples file "test.tsv" that can be used to test multiple URLs cases.

-I decided to work in the 3.x Python environment, and so am using Python3.7.
+I decided this time to work in the 3.x Python environment, so I am using Python 3.7.

-Program notes:
 I use three Python modules: sys, socket, and requests.
 The sys and socket are Python defaults, but I had to install requests so that it could be used.

-I focused on using more functions for this program, including a main() fuction.
-I included doc strings for each function.
+I focused on using mostly functions for this program, including a main() fuction.
+I included a docstring for each function to document how the functions should be used and for help in interactive mode.

+The high level program flow is as follows:
+  1) The program check_http_url.py will accept a URL string as an argument when run.
+  (If the check_http_url.py is run without a provided URL, it will prompt the user to input a URL.)
+  Program note: The function get_url is used.

+  2) The progran will check for a URL starting with "http://" or "https://" as a protocol identifier.
+  Program note: The function is_valid_url_start is used.

+  3) If the URL is valid (starts with "http://" or "https://"), the program next will parse the domain name in the URL resource name then heck if it is in DNS (and so is potentially accessible).
+  Program note: The functions parse_domain_name and is_dns_resolvable are used.

+  4) If the domain name is potentially accessible (or is DNS resovable) , the program will check for reachablility to the URL while verifying the HTTP return code using the requests module.
+  Note 1: To handle known errors in the python "requests" module, I included a timeout with requests.get.
+  Note 2: I decided not to use ping to check for reachability, since some sites such as www.abs.com block ping.
+  Program note: The function check_http_status is used.

+  5) If the program finds an invalid HTTP protocol identifier was entered, it will re-test the string under the assumption that the input may be either a fully qualified domain or a valid IP address entry.
+This test will look for both port 80 (HTTP) and port 443 (HTTPS) accessible.
+  Program notes: The function test_invalid_url_as_fqdn_or_ip is used, and it also uses is_dns_resolvable and check_http_status.

+I also set up a bash script called "test_url.sh" that tests the examples in the file "test.tsv" to more quickly test multiple URLs cases.

 Here's the self-documenting description of my functions from running help on them interactively:

 >>> sys.argv